First steps toward establishing a

 - Families of origin are being disrupted.

-- Many social and religious conservatives are highly concerned about the progress that LGBTs are making towards equal rights, including the right to marry.
+- Many social and religious conservatives are highly concerned about the progress that LGBTs are are gradually making towards equal rights, including the right to marry.
 To many it is the topic of greatest concern, surpassing even abortion access.

-- Many sexual minorities are highly concerned about lack of -- and slow progress towards -- equal rights and protections for themselves and their children that are automatically given to the heterosexual/cisgendered majority.
+- Many sexual minorities are highly concerned about lack of -- and slow progress towards -- equal rights and protections for themselves and their children that are automatically given to the heterosexual/cisgender majority.
 Many transgender persons are concerned with the high cost of gender reassignment surgery (GRS).

 That amounts to an enormous amount of anxiety, pain and suffering.